andela-mmakinde/checkPoint2/README.md

 ### API ENDPOINTS
 Access for the endpoints are restricted based on the Authorization token assigned to the user.
 Users are assigned a JWT on creating an account and login to the system, this token is therefore used to authorise access to the API endpoints.

-For more info on using the api, click [here](http://docgarage.herokuapp.com/docs) for more info
+For more info on using the api, click [here](http://docgarage.herokuapp.com/docs)

 ### Limitations
 Users cannot share documents with specific users, but can only make document public to make it available to all users